 Andrew J. Littlefair, one of our founders, has served as our President, Chief Executive Officer and a director since June 2001.
 From 1996 to 2001, Mr. Littlefair served as President of Pickens Fuel Corp., and from 1987 to 1996, Mr. Littlefair served in various management positions at Mesa, Inc., an energy company.
 From 1983 to 1987, Mr. Littlefair served in the Reagan Administration as a Staff Assistant to the President.
 Mr. Littlefair served as Chairman of NGV America, the leading U.S. advocacy group for natural gas vehicles, from March 1993 to March 2011.
 Mr. Littlefair served on the board of directors of Westport Innovations Inc., a Canadian company publicly traded on the NASDAQ Global Market, from 2007 to June 2010.
+Mr. Littlefair has served on the board of directors of Hilltop Holdings Inc. (formerly PlainsCapital Corporation), a reporting company under the Exchange Act, since 2009.
 Mr. Littlefair earned a B.A. from the University of Southern California.